Orange066/EndmemberNet/README.md

 ![demo1](./demo/demo1.jpeg)

-1. Download the Finetuned Models
+1. Download the pretrained Models

-You can download the finetuned models  from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) and the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet.
+You can download the pretrained models  from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) and the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet.
 Then, you can unzip the file and put the folder in the root directory of EndmemberNet.
 The path should be structured as follows:

 ```
+EndmemberNet/
     exampledata/
         Unmixing/

     checkpoints/
         detection/
         segmentation/
 ```

 2. Install Packages